MatthewRGonzalez/Econometric/_posts/2020-9-10-First Post.md

 Welcome to my first attempt at developing a blog.

-My goal here is to stay up to date in uploading proofs/problems/referenes related to econometrics such that I will have essentually a manuscript when the time comes to take the comps *shudder*.
+My goal here is to stay up to date in uploading proofs/problems/references related to econometrics such that I will have essentually a manuscript when the time comes to take the comps *shudder*.
 Until then, I hope to use this as a space where I can experiment and learn.

+Until I get a chance to upload more, please check out somr [resources](https://matthewrgonzalez.github.io/Econometric/resources/) that have gottent me this far :smile: